AARP Hearing Center

 Although Daphney was born in Buffalo, NY, her connection to New Orleans runs deep, with more than 35 years of residency in the city.
 She holds a Master of Arts in Curriculum and Instruction from Xavier University and a Bachelor of Arts in Political Science and Secondary Education from Dillard University.
 Her involvement as an active member and E-Board Member of Alpha Kappa Alpha Sorority Incorporated, Alpha Beta Omega Chapter as well as her role as a proud board member of Le Sanctuary Book Club and the District 2 Community Enhancement Corporation, exemplify her commitment to community engagement and service.

-Vanessa possesses a deep-seated passion for volunteering and community involvement.
-She has volunteered at the elementary, middle school, and high school levels of local robotics clubs.
-Additionally, she has been an active volunteer at the regional level for FIRST Robotics Louisiana – Mississippi for the past 12 years.
-Vanessa also lends her support to different community events and CFF activities.
+Vanessa has a passion for volunteering and being a part of the community.
+She has volunteered on the elementary, middle school, and high school levels of local robotics clubs, and volunteers on the regional level for FIRST Robotics Louisiana – Mississippi for the last several years.
+She also volunteers at different community events, and at CFF events.